dearsundaram/AnsibleApache/index.md

 ## Core Idea

-The core idea is to automate the creation of a shopping cart website using Ansible
+The idea is to automate the creation of a shopping cart website using Ansible

+## Architecture Diagram

+The below architecture diagram is the layout for the website.
+It has 3 major entities

+1. **Apache Web Server** (2.4.x) on top of RedHat Linux
+2. **PHP code** deployed on to Apache
+3. **Maria DB** which has the complete list of products

 ![image](https://github.com/dearsundaram/AnsibleApache/blob/gh-pages/Architecture.jpeg.png?raw=true)